A Quest to Poland

-Her sister takes a train from Dnipro to Lviv, where she stays with a relative for a few days until me and Lucy arrive in Poland.
+Her sister takes a train from Dnipro to Lviv, where she stays with a relative for a few days until Lucy and I arrive in Poland.

-Me and Lucy arrive in Krakow in Poland and move from there to the east of Poland to a town called Przemysl.
+Lucy and I arrive in Krakow in Poland and move from there to the east of Poland to a town called Przemysl.
 From there we would either stay in the town on standby or move closer to the border.

 Her sister takes a train or bus from Lviv to this Przemysl where we pick her up.

 We move back, all together to either Krakow or Warsaw to buy flight tickets back to Iceland.

 We arrived in Krakow and spent some hours there that we had before we had a bus to Przemysl.
 In those few hours, we did notice how beautiful Krakow was.
 It would definitely be worth it to go there again in another situation.